leo6liu/PX4-Autopilot/README.md

 `O:         3000    3000      0  -10000  10000`

-The `S:` defines the output behavior for the first control input.
-The 0 indiates the input is from [Control Group #0 (Flight Control)](https://docs.px4.io/master/en/concept/mixing.html#control-group-0-flight-control).
-The 2 indates channel 2 which corresponds
+The `S:` defines the output behavior for a control signal input.
+The 0 indiates the signal is from [Control Group #0 (Flight Control)](https://docs.px4.io/master/en/concept/mixing.html#control-group-0-flight-control).
+The 2 indates channel 2 which corresponds to Yaw.
+The next two values correspond to behavior to negative and positive yaw signals.
+For this dual-thruster design we specify a negative value for negative yaw (turn left) inputs so that the right motor thrusts forwards (neg * neg = pos).
+We specify a negative value for positive yaw (turn right) inputs so that the right motor thrusts backwards (pos * neg = neg).
+The next 0 indicates we want an offset of 0.
+The -10000 and 10000 indicate that we want the full possible range of outputs (-1 to 1) (no cuttoffs).

 `S: 0 2   -10000  -10000      0  -10000  10000`

+The next `S:` defines output behavior for the next control signal input.
+This time the 3 corresponds to Throttle.
+The next two values correspond to behavior to negative and positive throttle signals.
+For this dual-thruster we specify a positive value for negative throttle (translate backward) inputs so that the right motor thrusts backwards (neg * pos = neg).
+We specify a positive value for positive throttle (translate forward) inputs so that the right motor thrusts forwards (pos * pos = pos).
+Again, we want no offset value and a full range of outputs.

 `S: 0 3    10000   10000      0  -10000  10000`

+4. Add the mixer file to the mixers CMakeLists.txt.
+    - Add the line `asv_dual_thruster_030.main.mix` to the end of the list of current mixers [`ROMFS/px4fmu_common/mixers/CMakeLists.txt`](ROMFS/px4fmu_common/mixers/CMakeLists.txt)
+5. Compile the PX4 stack to generate a .px4 file as specified in the "How to setup the development environment" section above.
+    - `make clean` then `make <target>` (e.g. `make px4_fmu-v5_default` for Pixhawk 4)

 ## General Information

 Reach out to the responsive PX4 community on Slack: